-Interest expense was \$396,000 compared to \$96,000 for the three months ended March 31, 2010 and 2009, respectively.
-The increase is primarily due to \$314,000 non-cash amortization of the debt issuance costs associated with the convertible debentures as well as penalty interest associated with the delinquent payment of the issued debentures.
-The balance represents accrued interest on our outstanding convertible debentures.
+Interest expense was \$168,000 compared to \$396,000 for the three months ended March 31, 2011 and 2010, respectively.
+The decrease is primarily due to principal reduction of the convertible debentures as well as penalty interest associated with the delinquent payment of the issued debentures.